MontrealCat/Calculators/README.md

-Notice:Please follow the steps to select three things:\n\n 1.
-The behavior you want to calculate.
+Notice:Please follow the steps to select three things:

+1. The behavior you want to calculate.
 2. The algorithm you want to use.
 3. The feature selection method you want to apply.